Add ‘Reversing Heroin Overdoses’ to Your Resume

 “Most workplaces are already equipped with fire extinguishers and AEDs.
 We hope this pilot project will inspire more employers to build life-saving naloxone into the way they prepare for emergencies and create safe spaces for employees and customers alike,” Hargunani says.
 “Together, we can tackle this critical challenge in our communities.”

 As part of the campaign, OHA will send 8,000 naloxone cases to businesses across Oregon.
 The case will include gloves, a rescue breathing mask, antiseptic wipes and an instruction card for naloxone administration.
 OHA is also providing cases to the nine federally recognized Native American tribes in Oregon, as well as county health departments who have opted to be part of the campaign.

-Eugene Weekly has reached out to Lane County to ask if it is part of the campaign.
+Mike Westling from OHA says, “OHA has been talking to first responders and public health officials in Lane County about the campaign, but they have not opted to receive any kits at this time. “

+He adds that the public health officials will be identifying the employers — both public and private — in their communities “that are best positioned to respond to overdoses.”

 A 2019 survey from the National Safety Council says that 75 percent of U.S. employers have been directly affected by opiate use, yet only 17 percent feel well prepared to handle an overdose.
 30 percent have experienced an overdose, an arrest, a near-miss or an injury related to employee opiate use.